AdelEddarai/adeloopbackend/README.md

-# HRatlas Backend - Refactored Architecture
+# Adeloop Backend - Refactored Architecture

-This document describes the refactored backend architecture for HRatlas, which has been reorganized for better maintainability, scalability, and code organization.
+This document describes the refactored backend architecture for Adeloop, which has been reorganized for better maintainability, scalability, and code organization.

 ## 🏗️ Architecture Overview